Derpduck/L4D2-Comp-Stripper-Rework/CUSTOM CAMPAIGNS.md

 5. c5m5_darkbridge
 ### Notes
 * Addon version is incorrectly labelled as av2 when viewed in the addons menu
-* Workshop versions of this map are not uploaded by the original author and may be modified / not compatible with the official version
+* Steam workshop versions of this map are not uploaded by the original author and may be modified / not compatible with the official version